 - Balloon benefit at year 10: $55,631 reduction in the maturity balance.

-- Lower monthly debt service can improve cash flow from the outset.
+- Immediate cash flow improvement: Lower monthly debt service can improve cash flow from the outset, creating more cushion for operations, capital improvements, or distributions.

-- Stronger debt service coverage, which may help a loan qualify in the first place.
+- Stronger debt service coverage: A reduced rate can push a borderline DSCR above lender thresholds, which may help a loan qualify in the first place or unlock better loan-to-value terms.

 Rate buydowns are most common in stabilized, cash-flowing assets where the borrower intends to hold long-term.
 Multifamily properties with agency financing, office buildings with long leases in place, and industrial properties with credit tenants are typical candidates.
 They are less common in speculative development, transitional assets, or short-term bridge loans where refinancing or disposition is expected within a few years.